makersquare/ruby-course/README.md

 One call Gems are installed you need to use some Rake tasks to create your database (just the DB, not tables yet).
 You can do this by running `bundle exec rake db:create`.
 If successful there will be no feedback (isn't that nice?).
 You can double check that it worked by running `psql -l` in your terminal and looking for databases called `migrations_dev` and `migrations_test`.

+ActiveRecord generally assumes a single database per application.
+Even though each exercise is for a totally different application we'll create all the tables in a single database to keep things simple.

 # Exercise 1

+When we started our exploration of databases we used the PG gem to create a simple table called `classmates` that contained information about your classmates.
+Do this again however instead of writing out the raw SQL you will write an ActiveRecord migration.

+Your table should have the following columns.

+* name
+* age
+* hair_color

+Once you've written *and* run this migration then it's time to make some changes.

+* get rid of the name column
+* add a first_name column
+* add a last_name column
+* add a social security number column with a unique constraint

+# Exercise 2

 In this exercise you will will write migrations (and run them!) to build out a database for a fictional wholesale business.
 You will use user stories to determine what attributes each item needs which should inform on how to structure your database.